leomccarthy1/mGPS/README.md

 ## Usage

 * `metasub_global.(R)md` is an R notbook explicitly outlining the steps taken from data cleaning through to the mian modelling process and generating results for predictions on a global scale using the MetaSUB data set.
-This is the best place to start in understanding the modeling workflow implemented here and aims to ease the process of reproducing results
+This is the best place to start in understanding the modeling workflow implemented here and also contains code for plots for [] manuscript.

-* `soil_global.R` contains code used for applying our algorithm to soil data, generating (outer) cross validation predictions.
+* `soil_global.R` contains code used for applying algorithm to soil data, generating (outer) cross validation predictions and creating plots for manuscript.
 Includes data cleaning and feature selection

 * `mGPS.R` contains code for application of the mGPS algorithm to new data sets, the function takes several arguments:
   - `training` -- bacterial data used to train our model